urvin-compliance/caracal/README.md

 Images can be added by using the `img` method.
 The method accepts several optional parameters for controlling the style and placement of the asset.

-    # no options
-    docx.img image_url('example.png)

     # options via block
     docx.img image_url('example.png') do
-      width   396         # sets the image width. units specified in pixels. height  216         # sets the image height. units specified in pixels. align   right       # controls the justification of the image. default is :left. end
+      width   396         # sets the image width. units specified in pixels. height  216         # sets the image height. units specified in pixels. align   :right      # controls the justification of the image. default is :left. top     10          # sets the top margin. units specified in pixels. bottom  10          # sets the bottom margin. units specified in pixels. left    10          # sets the left margin. units specified in pixels. right   10          # sets the right margin. units specified in pixels. end

     # options via hash